zimmertr/Old-Resume-Website/README.md

 LIVE DEMO: https://tjzimmerman.com/old

-This repository contains the source code for my old personal website.
+This repository contains the source code for an old personal website.
 It is principly written in HTML and CSS

-I made this website while learning about Apache to have an internet-facing home server.
+This website was made while learning about Apache to have an internet-facing home server.

 On this website, you'll find information about me as well as links (probably no longer working) to some of my servers and online presences.